deusExMac/WebScraper/README.md

 IMPORTANT: Some properties are not fully supported and/or may result in errors and exceptions.

-# Order of checks carried out as specified by exr files
+# Order of checks carried out as specified by rules in exr files

-exr files do the checks and extraction in the following orders:
+When applying rules to html file, checks and extraction is carried out in the following orders (for each rule):

+## ruleURLActivationCondition

+First url of downloaded page is checked if it matches any of the regular expression specified in ruleURLActivationCondition.

 # Related projects